kdeldycke/kevin-deldycke-blog/content/posts/making-info-tgv-android-app-video.md

 This project was a great oportunity for me to test my video skills.
 In a sense, it was my first professionnal assignment: I had a limited time, an inflexible deadline and a clear goal.
 But still, this type of activity falls into my hobby category.
 I have so much things to learn...

 This project is also the first time I edit 1080p footage from my 7D in Kdenlive.
 This doesn't mean it's the first time I shoot with my 7D.
 In fact I shoot videos in various formats and setup for about a year.
 But my shooting skills only starts to be acceptable.
 My other projects involving 7D footages are currently on hold for various reasons (mostly more important stuff to do).
 That's why I hadn't published anything on the web since then.
-But I expect this situation to change soon ! :D
+But I expect this situation to change soon! :D